-Michigan landlords must make 3 mandatory disclosures to tenants:
+Michigan landlords must provide these mandatory disclosures to tenants:

-- Authorized against.
-Landlords must also provide the names and addresses of all parties involved in owning and managing the property.
+- Authorized Agent– Landlords must also provide the names and addresses of all parties involved in owning and managing the property.

 - Truth in Renting Act.
 All leases in Michigan must abide by state-mandated language guidance as laid out in the Truth in Renting Act.
 More info can be found here.